 Beyond mineral buildup, the chemical balance of your water plays a huge role.
 Water that is too acidic or too alkaline can corrode the metal components inside your ice machine.
 Think of it as rust forming on the inside, slowly eating away at sensitive parts like solenoids, valves, and ice molds.
 This corrosion weakens the machine from the inside out, causing parts to fail much sooner than they should.
 You’ll find yourself dealing with more frequent service calls and a machine that just doesn’t last as long.
 Regular professional maintenance is key to catching corrosion early before it causes irreversible damage.

-The Health Risks of Slime and Biofilm Growth
+The Health Hazard of Slime and Biofilm

 The dark, damp interior of an ice machine is the perfect breeding ground for bacteria, mold, and other unwelcome guests, especially when your water supply introduces contaminants.
 These microorganisms can form a slimy layer called biofilm on internal surfaces.
 This biofilm acts like a shield for germs, allowing them to multiply and eventually break off into the ice you serve.
 Contaminated ice poses a serious health risk to your customers and can lead to foodborne illnesses and significant health code violations.
 Without proper filtration and regular, thorough sanitation, you’re not just risking your machine’s health; you’re risking your customers’ health and your business’s reputation.